 8. During service, players must stand in their respective service courts, inside of the lines that define the court.
 The receiving player is not permitted to move his/her feet until the Jombola Ball has been struck.

-9. ‘On the Line’ shots for the service or rallies are considered in, though court boundaries are different for singles and doubles play.
-The back line is the same for both, but singles is played within the inside lines of the two sidelines.
+9. Though court boundaries are different for singles and doubles play, ‘On the Line’ shots for the service or rallies are considered in.
+The Base Line ( Back Line) is the same for both, but singles is played within the inside lines of the two sidelines.

 10. A serve that strikes the net and lands anywhere in the opponent’s court is a ‘Let’ serve and is retaken.
 A serve that strikes the net a second time is a point to the opponent.

-Each game is played to 15 points, with players scoring a point, each time the ball goes out of play regardless of whichever side had served the ball.
+Each game is played to 15 points for Doubles and 11 points for Singles, with players scoring a point, each time the ball goes out of play regardless of whichever side had served the ball.
 A ‘Match’ is the best of three games.
 At the conclusion of each Jombola game, players or teams must switch sides.
 Winning two games consecutively means winning the match.
-Should each sidewin one game each, a third game called the ‘Decider’ has to be played.
+Should each side win one game each, a third game called the ‘Decider’ has to be played.
 For this game, the players change sides of the court when any one player has scored 8 points.
 The winner of the third game wins the match.
 Match end scores will therefore be 2-0 or 2-1.

-If the game is tied with a score of 14 – 14 or referred to as ‘14 All’, then the game goes into a new mode called the ‘Deuce’.
+If the game is tied with a score of 14 – 14 for Doubles and referred to as ’14- All’, or tied at 10 – 10 for Singles, then the game goes into a new mode called the ‘Deuce’.
 This is a kind of ‘extra time’ to give both players an equal opportunity to win the match.
 For this, the scoring pattern changes.
-Instead of the game ending at 15 points, the first player to win two consecutive points from that starting score of 14 – 14, wins the game.
+Instead of the game ending at 15 points for Doubles, the first player to win two consecutive points from the now starting score of 14 – 14, wins the game.
 So, an end score could look like 16 – 14, or 17 – 15 etc, with a 2 point difference.
-If this still fails to produce a winner, then, the first player who achieves a score of 20 points wins the game.
+If this still fails to produce a winner, then, the first player who achieves a final score of 20 points for a Doubles match wins the game.